Sands China venues saw better foot traffic in March: Wong

 Visitor traffic “has been particularly robust during the weekends… we saw very high occupancy in some of our hotels during the weekends,” the executive added.

-Mainland China is the only place currently to have a travel bubble with Macau, and recently there has been some slight easing of the arrangements.
+Mainland China is the only place currently to have a typically quarantine-free travel bubble with Macau, and recently there has been some slight easing of the arrangements.

 With effect from February 23, no mainland China visitor was automatically required to complete quarantine upon arrival in Macau, based specifically on whether the arriving visitor had been to any so-called ‘medium risk’ place on the mainland in the 14 days prior to coming to Macau.